Darthpwner/Keepy-Uppy-2.0/README.md

 The game consists of four UIViewControllers: 1) Title Page, 2) Choose Ball Page, 3) Choose Background Page, 4) GamePlay Page

+Scoring: The scoring system is pretty simple.
+A single tap earns you 1 point, colliding against either the left wall or the right wall will earn you 2 points , and colliding against the ceiling earns you 3 points